Mephilis7/PlayerManager/README.txt

-pman.set.name - Permission to set name of a player pman.set.xp - Permission to set xp level of a player pman.reload - Permission to use /pman reload
+pman.set.name - Permission to set name of a player pman.set.xp - Permission to set xp level of a player pman.reload - Permission to use /pman reload pman.update - Permission to be notified when an update is available

 Planned Features:
 -----------------

-- Hooking into Vault to display group and money
 - Server maintenance command: keeps server online, but kicks every player without a special permission.
 - /report a player, and, for admins, /check how many times he has been reported because of what.
-- Configurable polls, you players could then /vote whithin a defined amount of time for an option.
+- Configurable polls, you players could then /vote within a defined amount of time for an option.
 - improve the BotBlocker (one IP bound to one name and vice versa)
-- Auto-Check for updates.

 Changelog:
 ----------
+v1.6
+- UpdateChecker notifies you when an update is available
+- Optional depency on Vault to display group/money when typing /pman info
+- Added chests and redstone to the prevention of actions if the player hasn't accepted the rules yet
+- You can't set strange values as the food/health level anymore. (i.e. 230719)
+- Players will now be notified when their food/health/EXP level, permission to fly or nickname changes
+- Config.yml update to version 4
+- BugFixes

 v1.5
 - Got the support for other plugins using /rules working